RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/stream-api.md

 block = stream.tryread(2048)
 ```

-`tryread()` will only return a valid block of data if the entire request can be satisfied, or if no more data will be received.
+`tryread()` will only return a valid block of data if the entire request can be satisfied or if no more data will be received.
 In the case that the stream has ended or that component has been stopped, all remaining queued data in the stream will be returned.

 ### Interacting with Data Blocks